 Second Implementation Date:

-All existing tenancies would transition to the new system.
+All existing tenancies would transition to the new system, apart from the abolition of Section 21.

 * Based on transition arrangements outlined in the White Paper